-“Typically, to in order to apply you’ll need to answer all the usual questions about revenue, whether the business is run from home or an office, the number of years you’ve been in business, and the amount of work subcontracted.
+“Typically, in order to apply, you’ll need to answer all the usual questions about revenue, whether the business is run from home or an office, the number of years you’ve been in business, and the amount of work subcontracted.
 Things can get more complicated depending on the percentage of work that you subcontract, as some insurance carriers will not allow over 20%.”

 3. Negotiate Insurance Terms